Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

 We explain in \cite{RZ2} that in many examples, including the current example, \eqref{EH is in odd degree intro} lies in odd degrees and $EH^*(Y)$ lies is even degrees; so the spectral sequence for $ESH^*_+(Y,\Fi)$ collapsed and we can read off $H^*(Y)\otimes \mathbb{F}$ from it, in fact one can also recover $SH^*_+(Y)\cong \ker (u:ESH^*_+(Y)\to ESH^*_+(Y))$.

 The spectral sequences show clearly that $|\Fil^{\Fi}_{1/5}| = 2$: precisely 2 classes in the 0-th column get killed by the 1-st column.
 However, in both cases, for different reasons, one cannot determine the rank $r\in\{2,3,4\}$ above.
 In the first spectral sequence, this is because of the possible presence of residual $E_0$-page ``vertical differentials'' in the $B_{1/3}$-column arising from an energy-spectral sequence.
-In the second spectral sequence, this is because not enough is known about the $u$-action: we conjecturally expect the last four dots in the $B_{1/3}$-column to kill the first four dots in the $H^2(Y)$ slot, but we cannot exclude that the $u$-action on the $B_{1/3}$-column might hit the $B_{1/5}$-column (unfortunately the spectral sequence forgets most of the information about the $u$-action that existed on the $E_0$-page).
+In the second spectral sequence, this is because the spectral sequence forgets the original $u$-action: we conjecturally expect the last four dots in the $B_{1/3}$-column to kill the first four dots in the $H^2(Y)$ slot, but we cannot exclude that the $u$-action on the $B_{1/3}$-column might hit the $B_{1/5}$-column.